Vinnysv/PS-Workstation-Update-Email/README.md

 # Device Update Reminder Script

-This PowerShell script automates the process of sending custom email reminders to users, notifying them about the need for a Windows update on their devices.
+This PowerShell script automates the process of sending custom email reminders to users, notifying them about the need for a Windows(or other software) update on their devices.
 It is particularly useful for organizations that need to ensure their devices are always up-to-date and secure, reducing the risk of security breaches and improving overall system performance.

 ## Features